- Created by souraphone ratsaphong, last modified by Clinical Practice Improvement on Nov 28, 2022

 4.2.
 Open Arms employs a systemic approach to clinical risk management and has in place embedded structures, processes and tools to assist in identifying, analysing, evaluating and treating clinical risk at the organisational and individual levels.
 The Open Arms clinical risk management framework emphasises the importance of communication and consultation as well as regular monitoring and review.

 4.3.
-This includes the use of a recovery-oriented framework for identifying, assessing and managing individual clinical risk, in addition to systemically identifying what can and does go wrong during care, understanding the factors that influence this, learning lessons from any adverse events and ensuring action is taken to improve system responses based on lessons learned.
+This includes the use of a recovery-oriented framework for identifying, assessing and managing individual clinical risk, in addition to systemically identifying what can and does go wrong during care, understanding the factors that influence this, learning lessons from any clinical incident and ensuring action is taken to improve system responses based on lessons learned.

 4.4.
 A clinical audit framework is in place to ensure that regular review points are built into the delivery of care, to monitor quality of service delivery at the individual, region and service levels.
 These audits are an integral part of the Open Arms Continuous Quality Improvement Policy (102) and enhance organisational capacity to identify, mitigate and respond to clinical risk.